UBC-MDS/introduction-machine-learning/chapters/en/slides/module3/module3_05.md

 Notes:

+The last character in the story is the deployment data.

-After we build and finalize a model, we deploy it, and then the model deals with the data in the wild.
+After we build and finalize a model, we deploy it, and then the model is used with data in the wild.

 We will use “deployment” to refer to this data, where we do **not** have access to the target values.

+The whole point of doing supervised learning is we want to predict something which we do not know the answer to, so we do not have the target values and we only have the features.

 Deployment score is the thing we *really* care about.